open-feature/spec/specification/flag-evaluation/hooks.md

 ###### Requirement 1.1

-> Hook context **MUST** provide: the flag key, evaluation context, default value and a list of  executed hooks by stage.
+> Hook context **MUST** provide: the flag key, evaluation context, and the default value.

 ##### Condition 1.2